nicoalvarezz/dotfiles/README.md

 - **An overview of all active sessions**: Displays a list of currently open Tmux sessions for easy management.
 - **Search and select functionality**: Use fzf to quickly find the session you want to close.
-- **Effortless session cleanup**: Ideal for keeping your Tmux environment clean and organized, especially when tools like tmux-sessionizer leave behind a trail of open sessions after frequent switching.
+- **Effortless session cleanup**: Ideal for keeping your Tmux environment clean and organised, especially when tools like tmux-sessionizer leave behind a trail of open sessions after frequent switching.

 To enhance usability, I’ve also set up an alias here for quick access to the script, bypassing the need for a keybinding.

 This tool complements tmux-sessionizer by ensuring my Tmux workflow remains efficient and clutter-free.